RenderKit/ospray/doc/mpi.md

 run OSPRay on one process per-node.
 The remaining ranks on each node can then aggregate their data to the OSPRay process for rendering.

-There are also two optional parameters available on the OSPModel created using the distributed device, which can be set to tell OSPRay about your application's data distribution.
+The model used by the distributed device takes three additional parameters, to allow users to express their data distribution to OSPRay.
+All models should be disjoint to ensure correct sort-last compositing.

   ---------- ----------------- ----------------------------------------------
   Type       Name              Description
   ---------- ----------------- ----------------------------------------------
-  `box3f[]`  regions           [data] array of boxes which bound the data owned by
-                               the current rank, used for sort-last compositing.
-                               The global set of regions specified by all ranks must be disjoint for correct compositing.

-  `box3f[]`  ghostRegions      Optional [data] array of boxes which bound the ghost data on
-                               each rank.
-Using these shared data between nodes can be used for computing secondary ray effects such as ambient occlusion.
-If specifying ghostRegions, there should be one ghostRegion for each region.
+  `int`      id                An integer that uniquely identifies this piece
+                               of distributed data.
+For example, in a common case of one sub-brick per-rank, this would just be the region's MPI rank.
+Multiple ranks can specify models with the same ID, in which case the rendering work for the model will be shared among them.

+  `vec3f`    region.lower      Override the original model geometry + volume
+                               bounds with a custom lower bound position.
+This can be used to clip geometry in the case the objects cross over to another region owned by a different node.
+For example, rendering a set of spheres with radius.

+  `vec3f`    region.upper      Override the original model geometry + volume
+                               bounds with a custom upper bound position.
   ------ ------------ -------------------------------------------------------
   : Parameters for the distributed OSPModel

-See the distributed device examples in the MPI module for examples.

 The renderer supported when using the distributed device is the `mpi_raycast` renderer.
-This renderer is an experimental renderer and currently only supports ambient occlusion (on the local data only).
-To compute correct ambient occlusion across the distributed data the application is responsible for replicating ghost data and specifying the ghostRegions and regions as described above.
+This renderer is an experimental renderer and currently only supports ambient occlusion (on the local data only, with optional ghost data).
+To compute correct ambient occlusion across the distributed data the application is responsible for replicating ghost data and specifying the ghost models and models as described above.

   ---------- ----------------- -------- -------------------------------------
   Type       Name               Default Description
   ---------- ----------------- -------- -------------------------------------
+  OSPModel   model                      the [model] to render OSPModel   ghostModel            NULL the optional [model] containing the
+                                        ghost geometry for ambient occlusion OSPModel[] models                NULL optionally, you can have each rank own multiple [model]s which it's
+                                        responsible for rendering, in which
+                                        case you will specify a list of models instead of just one.
+  OSPModel[] ghostModels           NULL when rendering a list of models, each
+                                        model can be associated with an
+                                        individual ghostModel, specified by
+                                        this list.
+If only the `ghostModel`
-  int        aoSamples                0  number of rays per sample to compute
+                                        is set, then that is used for AO on all models. int        aoSamples                0 number of rays per sample to compute ambient occlusion
-                                         ambient occlusion
   ------ ------------ -------------------------------------------------------
-  : Parameters for the distributed OSPModel
+  : Parameters for the `mpi_raycast` renderer

+See the distributed device examples in the MPI module for examples.